Ankit-Matth/tic-tac-toe/README.md

 2. Html, CSS, Javascript
 3. JavaScript Syntax Extension

-Creating the Tic-Tac-Toe game with React.js, HTML, CSS, and JavaScript (JSX - Javascript Syntax Extension) felt like going on a coding adventure where every line of code taught me something new.
+Creating the Tic-Tac-Toe game using HTML, CSS, JavaScript, React.js, and JSX (JavaScript Syntax Extension)  felt like going on a coding adventure where every line of code taught me something new.
 Throughout this process, I focused primarily on React.js, deepening my understanding of concepts like Hooks and state management in React.
 Additionally, I added some animations and sound effects to make this game look cooler and more attractive.
 Overall, this project wasn't just coding; it was a hands-on learning journey that significantly contributed to my growth as a web developer.

 ## Getting Started